Towards Consistent and Efficient Dataset Distillation via Diffusion-Driven Selection: Introduction

 To overcome these limitations, we propose a novel dataset distillation paradigm that leverages diffusion model’s prior to select the most informative image patches.
-Specifically, for each input image from the original dataset, we first predict the noise map using the pre-trained LDM, with and without the label text prompt, calculating losses for each scenario.
+Specifically, for each input image from the original dataset, we first predict the noise map using the pre-trained SD, with and without the label text prompt, calculating losses for each scenario.
 The differential loss quantifies representativeness, enabling us to crop patches most relevant to the label guided by the target dataset’s data distribution.
-Additionally, we can effectively constrain the implicit data distribution learned by the diffusion model by using the pre-trained LDM to identify class-pertinent regions.
+Additionally, we can effectively constrain the implicit data distribution learned by the diffusion model by using the pre-trained SD to identify class-pertinent regions.

-To mitigate the inherent diversity of diffusion models, we apply clustering to capture visual features most representative of each class.
-Specifically, we compute diffusion features for all patches inspired by recent work~\citep{tang2023emergent}, allowing for efficient clustering and ranking of cropped patches. \cref{fig:intro} illustrates a comparison between our method and previous diffusion-based generative distillation methods.
-Extensive experiments demonstrate that our approach achieves state-of-the-art (SOTA) performance on large-scale datasets, supporting an efficient, unrestricted one-step distillation process.
+To mitigate the inherent diversity of diffusion models, we apply clustering to capture the visual features most representative of each class.
+Specifically, we compute diffusion features for all patches inspired by recent work~\cite{tang2023emergent}, allowing for efficient clustering and ranking of the cropped patches. \Cref{fig:intro} illustrates a comparison between our method and previous diffusion-based generative distillation methods.
+Extensive experiments demonstrate that our approach achieves state-of-the-art (SOTA) performance on large-scale datasets, supporting an efficient, unrestricted, one-step distillation process.

 Our contributions are summarized as follows: \begin{itemize} \item We introduce a novel dataset distillation framework that diverges from conventional methods by leveraging pre-trained diffusion models in an orthogonal way.
-Our approach uniquely addresses distributional discrepancies between the diffusion model and target dataset, offering a new perspective on improving dataset fidelity and applicability. \item Our proposed paradigm enables a highly efficient, one-step distillation process, eliminating the need for model training and fine-tuning.
-Additionally, it avoids repetitive distillation across subclass combinations or compression ratios, which substantially broadens the potential applications and flexibility of dataset distillation. \item Extensive experiments demonstrate that our method consistently surpasses existing training-free approaches, particularly on large-scale datasets, underscoring the effectiveness and robustness of our framework in various challenging settings. \end{itemize}
+Our approach uniquely addresses distributional discrepancies between the diffusion model and target dataset, offering a new perspective on improving dataset fidelity and applicability. \item Our proposed paradigm enables a highly efficient, one-step distillation process, eliminating the need for model training and fine-tuning, and avoiding repetitive distillation across class combinations or compression ratios. \item Extensive experiments demonstrate that our method consistently surpasses existing training-free methods across various settings. \end{itemize}